sindhu-manickam/NYC-Motor-Vehicle-Accidents/README.md

 Hello!
 Please visit https://sindhu-manickam.github.io/NYC-Motor-Vehicle-Accidents/ to see the full site.
+You can view the code [here](https://github.com/sindhu-manickam/NYC-Motor-Vehicle-Accidents).

 Now, let me tell you a little more about this project!
 I aimed to practice the skills learned from my data mine classes, and I wanted to expand upon these skills as well.
 I created a couple of visualizations using JupyterLab, pandas, matplotlib, ipywidgets, and folium.
 I used a dataset from Kaggle to create these visualizations.
 I would love to have a live web page up and running on Git Hub, but since this file exceeds 25MB, I have included screenshots of the visualizations instead.